Are Biodegradable Plastics Good For The Environment?

 What’s The Answer?

 I’m afraid to say that there is no easy answer to the plastics conundrum.
 That is apart from avoiding single-use plastics where you can.
-And also recognising that if a product is labelled as biodegradable then it’s often not the great environmental choice that it seems.
+After all, the most sustainable option is often the one we don’t need to dispose of in the first place.

-If you enjoyed this post then you may enjoy my post on the plastics to avoid when you’re shopping.
+PS: If you enjoyed this post then you may enjoy my post on the plastics to avoid when you’re shopping.
 It covers things like the type of plastic, but also, perhaps lesser-known, the colour of plastic.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.